wurdum/arb-wallet-scripts/README.md

 # Arb Wallet Scripts

-A TypeScript utility for interacting with Arbitrum wallets.
-This tool allows you to check balances and transfer WUETH (Wrapped Arbitrum ETH) between addresses on the Arbitrum network.
+A TypeScript utility for interacting with Arbitrum wallets and bridges.
+This tool allows you to check balances, transfer ETH between addresses on the Arbitrum network, and deposit ETH from Ethereum L1 to Arbitrum L2.

 ## Features

-- **Balance checking**: View account balances for one or more addresses
+- **L2 Balance checking**: View account balances for one or more addresses on Arbitrum L2
-- **Token transfers**: Securely transfer WUETH between addresses
+- **L2 ETH transfers**: Securely transfer ETH between addresses on Arbitrum
+- **L1 to L2 Deposits**: Deposit ETH from Ethereum L1 to Arbitrum L2
 - **Network information**: Display current network details and block number
 - **Gas estimation**: Calculate gas costs before executing transfers